 did you know?

-In 2016 alone the Junior Achievement Aboriginal Financial Literacy program reached 375 students in 12 Treaty 7 Schools and JA Northern Alberta began a pilot program reaching 134 indigenous students.
+The Junior Achievement Aboriginal Financial Literacy program reached more than 375 students in more than 12 Treaty 7 Schools and JA Northern Alberta began a pilot program reaching 134 indigenous students.

 indigenous leadership program - the banff centre